gvwilson/thirdbit/src/fiction/iffy/index.md

 With a deep breath,
 she turned around and started her descent.

-Iffy was halfway down the ladder when her nose told her something was wrong.
+She was halfway down the ladder when her nose told her something was wrong.
 The smell wasn't rank like the week-dead seagull she had once found in a dumpster behind the Sandhus' store, trapped when the lid closed as it scrounged for scraps.